; ?> by Joy Thierry Llewellyn

-“You have a storyteller’s soul,” I say, laughing.
+“You have a storyteller’s soul,” I laughed.

-That made her angry.
+My comment made her angry.
 “I can’t tell things with a beginning, middle and end!
 I don’t understand stories with circles!”

 “Reps would probably agree,” I replied.
 “He liked to speak in Koans, like parables that left you thinking for the rest of the day.
 There is a story in a book called Living in Balance.
-Reps travelled to Japan in the early 1950’s.
+Reps travelled to Japan in the early 1950s.
 He wanted to go to Korea to visit a Zen master, but when he went to get a visa, his request was denied because of the North and South Korean conflict.
 He sat down and poured a cup of tea from his thermos.
 When he’d finished his tea, he brought out a brush and paper and wrote a picture poem.
 When the clerk read the poem, he bowed, and stamped Reps’ passport for passage to Korea.
 The poem read: ‘Drinking a bowl of green tea I stop the war.’”